Northumbria Local Appropriate Adult Scheme

 How can I apply?

-Once you've enrolled onto your chosen course, you will see the scheme being advertised.
-Volunteering with the Northumbria Appropriate Adult Scheme is available across the School of Social Sciences, but if you're studying outside of these courses you may still be considered for the scheme, depending on your degree.
+Once you've enrolled onto your chosen course, you'll see the scheme being advertised.
+Volunteering with the Northumbria Appropriate Adult Scheme is available across all our Social Sciences courses, but if you're studying a different course, you may still be considered for the scheme, depending on your degree.

 We recruit new volunteers at various intervals throughout the year, and we're looking for students who are interested in kickstarting their career in the criminal justice sector, with a particular interest in supporting vulnerable people.
 When you join, we'll train you and work with you to support your development, and in return, we're looking for people who are eager to learn.